 2. Food Processing Area

-Throughout the years the farm has grown and are now offering varying food products.
+Throughout the years the farm has grown and is now offering varying food products.
 In this tour, we got a glimpse of their working area and got to know more about the growth of the farm as a business.

 3. Loom Weaving

 Part of the tour was seeing an actual traditional loom weaving demonstration.
-The guide told us about the raw materials used, how it was processed and finally weaved.
+The guide told us about the raw materials used, and how it was processed and finally weaved.
 We got to try weaving too!

-Note that around Bohol, several towns still use this traditional way of weaving and it is cool that the farm bought it closer.
+Note that around Bohol, several towns still use this traditional way of weaving and it is cool that the farm brought it closer.
 They also use the material in lots of their interior decorations.

 4. Meeting with the BEES

 The tour also included meeting with a colony of bees.
 It was an interesting and safe experience (yesss. safe).
-We got to know of the process of making the honey and other information about the bees.
+We got to know about the process of making the honey and other information about the bees.

 5. Souvenir Shop

 Then finally, we were led to their souvenir shop that displayed all their souvenir items and food products.
-There are lots of interesting finds and I made sure to buy their assorted tea bags – because I love tea (the tea are guava, lemongrass, herbs etc.).
+There are lots of interesting finds and I made sure to buy their assorted tea bags – because I love tea

 That’s more or less what you will get on availing their 30 peso tour which is scheduled every 30 minutes from 8 am until 4 pm.